facebookresearch/ResponsibleNLP/holistic_bias/README.md

 # HolisticBias

-This folder contains code to generate the HolisticBias dataset, consisting of nearly 600 identity terms across 13 demographic axes, used in context in each of several dozen sentence templates.
-It also contains code to generate a metric of bias, Likelihood Bias, that ascertains bias by measuring the extent of differences in perplexity distributions among these terms.
+This folder contains code to generate the **HolisticBias** dataset, consisting of a set of sentences containing demographic identity language (e.g. _“Hi!
+I am a Catholic grandmother.”_), used in the context of a two-person conversation.
+Sentences are formed by combining (1) an identity term from one of 13 demographic axes, (2) a gendered person noun (mom, boy, grandparent, etc.), and (3) one of several dozen sentence templates.

+See the commands below for generating the full dataset and using it to compute a metric of bias, **Likelihood Bias**, that measures the extent of differences in perplexity distributions among demographic terms.

-The latest list of demographic descriptor terms is at `dataset/v1.1/descriptors.json` and `dataset/v1.1/standalone_noun_phrases.json`: please reach out with suggestions of any terms that you would like to see added to this list!
-We would like this list to grow and become more encompassing over time, and we will review your suggestions and periodically publish updated versions of this dataset with additional terms.
+The raw lists of descriptor terms, person nouns, and sentence templates in the current version of the dataset can be found at `dataset/v1.1/`. **Please open a GitHub issue or submit a pull request** if there are any terms, sentence templates, etc. that you would like to see added to this list!
+We would like this list to become more encompassing over time, and we will review your suggestions and periodically publish updated versions of this dataset with additional terms.

-Paper: Eric Michael Smith, Melissa Hall, Melanie Kambadur, Eleonora Presani, Adina Williams. *"I'm sorry to hear that": Finding New Biases in Language Models with a Holistic Descriptor Dataset.* 2022. [(arXiv)](https://arxiv.org/pdf/2205.09209.pdf)
+*Paper: Eric Michael Smith, Melissa Hall, Melanie Kambadur, Eleonora Presani, Adina Williams.
+"I'm sorry to hear that": Finding New Biases in Language Models with a Holistic Descriptor Dataset.
+2022. [(arXiv)](https://arxiv.org/pdf/2205.09209.pdf)*

 ## Installation